DocNow/storified/README.md

-Download all the archives for Storify account:
+Download all the archives for your Storify account:

     storified <account name>